You’ve reached my FAQ page. For your convenience, I’ve provided general answers to questions I'm often asked:

 I seldom do this for several reasons.

 I don't know any editor well enough to be able to guess what he or she might like.
 All I can do is give you a name, and these names are available from many other sources.
-For example, if you join SCBWI, you can order their Market Survey which lists the names of the editors at each of the major publishing houses.
+For example, if you join SCBWI, you can order The Book which lists the names of the editors at each of the major publishing houses.

 Besides, if you think that my recommendation will give your manuscript some kind of special consideration–believe me, it won’t.
 I have no special connections that will influence an editor, or even get your manuscript read faster than anyone else’s.